A Test-Time Learning Approach to Reparameterize the Geophysical Inverse Problem with a Convolutional Neural Network: Methodology

-\subsection{A practical implementation techniques}
+\subsection{A Practical Implementation Techniques}

 We choose Adam \cite{ref22} as the optimizer for the DIP-Inv.
 Adam updates $w$ based on the gradient of the objective function, so we need to make sure that the gradient is correctly calculated.
 Let's denote the objective function in \ref{Proposed_objective} as $\mathcal{L} = (1-\beta) \phi_d + \beta \phi_m$.
 Note that we use the convention of column vector in this subsection.
+We make updates to $w$ by considering the gradient of $\mathcal{L}$ with respect to $w$.
+Here, we show the derivation for the i-th element in $w$.